sensics/OSVR-RenderManager/README.md

 **Asynchronous Time Warp** is under development as of 2/15/2016.
 There is a single D3D11 example program that runs on DirectMode displays under Windows.
-This capability is not yet fully operational (the example program does not work when run without ATW enabled, and there are several open Github tickets).
+This capability is not yet fully operational (the example program does not work when run without ATW enabled, and there are several open Github issues).
 When complete, this mode will be enabled by a configuration-file setting.
 It produces a separate rendering thread that re-warps and re-renders images at full rate even when the application renders too slowly to present a new image each frame.

 **DirectMode/Linux** is planned as graphics-card vendors finish drivers to enable it on this platform.
-It will use the same RenderManager interface and configuration files as the current Windows implementations.
+It is being designed to use the same RenderManager interface and configuration files as the current Windows implementations.

 ## Two RenderManager Interfaces